-Dr. Wald is the Chief Quality and Safety Officer at SCL Health.
 Dr. Wald is a graduate of Harvard Medical School and completed her residency in Internal Medicine at the Hospital of the University of Pennsylvania.
 She completed fellowship in Geriatric Medicine, a NRSA Primary Care Research Fellowship, and an MSPH at the University of Colorado Denver.

 Dr. Wald has a longstanding interest in patient safety and quality of care for the geriatric patient with a focus on the hospital setting.
 She was a 2009 recipient of a Paul B. Beeson Career Development Award in Aging, and the principal investigator of a multisite study on the prevention of catheter-associated urinary tract infection (CAUTI) funded by the Agency for Healthcare Research and Quality.
 She leads the Society of Hospital Medicine’s Acute Care of Older Patients Priority Setting Partnership.
 She has published in the areas of hospital acquired conditions, models of acute care of older patients, postoperative infections, sentinel event reporting, and root cause analysis.